 I note that the bin storage area at the entrance to Oakfield from Skipton Old Road is to be increased in size.
 This area consists on a random wall that retains the level of the proposed development site.
 Close to this area is two mature Ash trees that are subject to Tree Preservation Order.
-I have had a look at these tree a few times in recent years and concur with lain's findings.
-In fact, I have had that discussion with the owner on more than one occasion.

-Update - The applicant has now applied to remove these trees and it is likely that consent will be granted for this and therefore this element is now acceptable
+The applicant has now applied to remove the two mature Ash trees and it is likely that consent will be granted for this and therefore this element is now acceptable

 Whilst I have no objection to the principle of development on this area of land, I do object to the development that is proposed.
 The reason for this is that the development is likely to have major impacts on the trees and in particular the Horse Chestnut (T4).
+This tree is now protected by a Tree Preservation Order.